Orlando Arcia Player Props: Braves vs. Rays

-The Atlanta Braves, including Orlando Arcia (.167 batting average in his past 10 games), battle starting pitcher Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 7:15 PM ET.
+On Sunday, Orlando Arcia (hitting .216 in his past 10 games) and the Atlanta Braves face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rays.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Rays.

 Orlando Arcia Game Info & Props vs. the Rays